 Membership is confidential by default and you should be given protected time in your workload to engage with staff networks.
 All staff (including UPSU, UCSP staff and PhD students) can join a staff network.
 Members receive a pin badge when they join and allies receive a rainbow lanyard and are invited to a training course.

-To provide an opportunity for LGBT+ staff to network both inside and outside the University and to offer possibilities for social and professional peer support and mentoring for all staff.
+- To provide an opportunity for LGBT+ staff to network both inside and outside the University and to offer possibilities for social and professional peer support.

 We love to share our exciting news and developments on how we are supporting staff and students at the University, as well as our work in the local community.